Below is some general information about foster caring and an application form at the bottom of the page.

 Will my foster dog have a good temperament?

 Before we accept any dog it is temperament tested and also tested with other dogs.
-We endeavour to discover what training, if any, it may have had prior to coming in to the pound.
+We endeavour to discover what training, if any, it may have had prior to coming to us.
 We then match available foster carers as much as possible with our rescue dogs.
 Our foster carers are very valuable to us.
 Please call your coordinator immediately if you have any concerns at all.

 Vet treatment and grooming

 Whilst the dog or puppy is in the first few days of foster care it is wormed and flea-treated.
 If it requires grooming it will also be groomed at our expense.The adoption fee includes vaccinations against Parvovirus, Distemper, Infectious Hepatitis and Parainfluenza.
 This is called the C5 vaccination.
 All dogs are microchipped, desexed and wormed and flead before rehoming.
-We also take care off all microchip changeover and in NSW we register each dog when rehomed.
+We also take care off all microchip changeover and in NSW we lifetime register each dog when rehomed.
 You will be asked to contact your coordinator before taking your dog or puppy to our vet for any treatment.
 That’s unless it’s an emergency of course.

 If you think you would like to foster for us please fill out our foster application form below